All Episodes

 It's great.

-You know what's amazing.
+You know what's amazing?

-And it's called Morning Zoo Radio, and there's you know, many incarnate many variations of it.
+And it's called Morning Zoo Radio, and there's, you know, many incarnate, many variations of it.

-And I I know you probably don't think a lot about it, but I mean that creation in many ways revived radio at the time.
+And I know you probably don't think a lot about it, but I mean, that creation in many ways revived radio at the time, just like I would argue Rush revived the AM band with talk radio.

-He said, You know, this was really the first viral campaign I'd ever seen.
+He said, you know, this was really the first viral campaign I'd ever seen.

 We don't have money for that.

-And the thing everybody thought it was jinxed.
+And everybody thought it was jinxed.

-I'm gonna if you don't mind, I'd like to hold you over a little bit.
+If you don't mind, I'd like to hold you over a little bit.

-Um this is a phenomenal broadcasting story.
+This is a phenomenal broadcasting story.

 This is history in the making.

-Uh they came out with an incredible documentary.
+They came out with an incredible documentary.

-Uh I was just watching it the other night.
+I was just watching it the other night.

 It's phenomenal.